Jannah58/Uber-Request-Analysis/README.md

 •Creating diffrent timeslots to help us in further analysis.

-•Creating a new Dataframe containg Status of each time slot at both pickup points .
+•Creating a new Dataframe containg Status of each time slot at each pickup points .

 •Insights on Supply and demand gap in City and Airport.